GeoPlatform/node-gpoauth/README.md

 >```
 ---
 > ## accessGranted (optional)
 > This event is called when a user has a valid JWT and are about to be passed on for regular request processing.
 This event can be used as a kind of catch all middleware for more granular access control based on the user requesting the resource.
-The JWT can be accessed via req.jwt and user information can then be used to futher restrict access to resources.
+The JWT can be accessed via req.jwt and user information can then be used to further restrict access to resources.
 (See example below).
 >
 >**NOTE:**
 >By default, if this event is not implemented the request will be treated as a regular request.